cybercog/youtrack-rest-php/README.md

 - [YouTrack PHP SDK](https://github.com/cybercog/youtrack-php-sdk#readme) maintained by [Anton Komarev](https://github.com/a-komarev)

+**Share your packages!
+[We are open](CONTRIBUTING.md) for Pull Requests!**

-## Frameworks integration
+## Frameworks support

-YouTrack REST PHP Client is framework agnostic package and could be easily used in any PHP framework you want.
+YouTrack REST PHP is framework agnostic package and could be easily used in any PHP framework you want.

 ### Framework integrations list

 - [Laravel YouTrack SDK](https://github.com/cybercog/laravel-youtrack-sdk#readme) maintained by [Anton Komarev](https://github.com/a-komarev)

 **Haven't found your favorite framework in the list?
-We are open for Pull Requests!**
+[We are open](CONTRIBUTING.md) for Pull Requests!**

 ## Installation